auregiuglarism/auregiuglarism/README.md

 You can contact me for any purposes related to Success Made Easy at aureliengm.contactpro@gmail.com.

-### 📌Freelancing Video Editing Service
+### 📌Freelancing Online Video Editing Service
 With 2+ years of experience in the DaVinci Resolve editing software and a rough skill set in Blender and Adobe Photoshop, I've launched my online video editing service on Fiverr.
-If you need professional and industry-level video editing, I invite to click [here](https://www.fiverr.com/s/G3XgE2)
+If you need professional and industry-level video editing, I invite to click [here](https://www.fiverr.com/s/G3XgE2).

 ### 📌Tools
 I've developed rough skills with